Pre & Post Exercise Stretching

 Significant changes observed in GRP1 in any of the parameters throughout the four-month period (p value = probability of the results being due to random error; N = number of matched subjects with a non-zero difference; T = total of ranks with less frequent sign).

-Significant changes observed in GRP2 in any of the parameters throughout the four-month period (p value = probability of the results being due to random error; N = number of matched subjects with a non-zero difference; T = total of ranks with less frequent sign).
+Significant changes observed in GRP2 in any of the parameters throughout the four months (p value = probability of the results being due to random error; N = number of matched subjects with a non-zero difference; T = total of ranks with less frequent sign).

-Significant changes observed in GRP3 in any of the parameters throughout the four-month period (p value = probability of the results being due to random error; N = number of matched subjects with a non-zero difference; T = total of ranks with less frequent sign).
+Significant changes observed in GRP3 in any of the parameters throughout the four months (p value = probability of the results being due to random error; N = number of matched subjects with a non-zero difference; T = total of ranks with less frequent sign).

 Significant changes observed in GRP1 in any of the parameters throughout the four-month period (p value = probability of the results being due to random error; N = number of matched subjects with a non-zero difference; T = total of ranks with less frequent sign).

 The values provided by the Wilcoxon signed-ranks test, compare only inter-test-date performance within a group.
 However, the same change could be common to all groups, thus implying that the change occurred due to another factor (e.g. training program) rather than the different timing of the stretching regime.
 Hence, a one-way Analysis of Variance (ANOVA) with repeated measures was used to denote significant inter-group relationships.
 Here again, non-significant values were discarded.

 The main flexibility discrepancy occurred between T3 and T4 where the tail probability was as low as 0.0265.
 Interestingly enough, the change seen by GRP3 was superior to the rest of the groups, while the change seen in GRP4 was the poor one.
 The difference between GRP3 and GRP4 was significant, especially between T3 and T4 and also to some extent between T3 and T5.
 All of the values mentioned are shown in the table below.